Aruba's Wild Side: Nature, Animal & Eco-Friendly Experiences Beyond the Beach

 Mangel Halto, just east of Spanish Lagoon, is where we send friends who want to paddleboard or kayak in calm, clear water without any waves.
 There's a small beach, mangroves, and decent snorkeling just offshore.

 Bubali Bird Sanctuary, near Palm Beach, is a free protected wetland with an observation tower.
-We stop here when we're already in the area — herons, egrets, cormorants, and (with luck) a few migratory species.
+We stop here when we're already in the area: herons, egrets, cormorants, and (with luck) a few migratory species.
 Best at sunrise or just before sunset.

 Reef-safe sunscreen is non-negotiable if you're getting in the water.
-Aruba's marine life is part of why the island is so special, and standard SPF damages coral and reef fish.
+Aruba's marine life is part of why our island is so special, and standard SPF damages coral and reef fish.
 We use this reef-safe SPF and pack a separate jellyfish/sea-lice SPF for kayak days.

 Animal Encounters That Actually Help Animals

-If you've got kids — or you're just an animal person — Aruba has four spots that consistently surprise visitors.
+If you've got kids, or you're just an animal person, Aruba has four spots that consistently surprise visitors.

 Donkey Sanctuary Aruba is our personal favorite.
 It's a non-profit that rescues the island's wild donkey population, descendants of donkeys brought by the Spanish in the 1500s.
 Entry is by donation.
 You can feed and brush them.
 We've sent dozens of families here and not one has come back disappointed.
 Updates and opening hours on their Facebook page.

 Aruba Ostrich Farm runs a guided tour where you'll feed and learn about ostriches and emus.
-Quick, fun, and surprisingly photogenic — about 45 minutes door-to-door from most resorts.
+Quick, fun, and surprisingly photogenic, about 45 minutes door-to-door from most resorts.

 Aruba on Horseback